amylum-archived/s6/README.md

 The `upstream/` directory is taken directly from upstream.
 The rest of the repository is my packaging scripts for compiling a distributable build.

+## Usage

+To build a new package, update the submodule and run `make`.
+This launches the docker build container and builds the package.

+To start a shell in the build environment for manual actions, run `make manual`.

 ## License

 The s6 upstream code is ISC licensed.
 My packaging code is MIT licensed.